SanaMobile/sanamobile.github.io/_users/index.md

 ## Server Administration
-Please consult the [Server Admin Guide]({{ site.baseurl }}/users/admin/) for full details on installation and use of the Sana mobile client.
+Please consult the [Server Admin Guide]({{ site.baseurl }}/users/server/) for full details on installation and use of the server components.

 ### Quick links